Language selection

 Q1.
 Why is the Rehabilitation Services and Vocational Assistance Program updating the way services are delivered to Veterans and their families?

-The current contract with Canadian Veterans Vocational Rehabilitation Services (CVVRS) is ending in December 2022.
+The previous contract with Canadian Veterans Vocational Rehabilitation Services (CVVRS) ended in December 2022.
 This created an opportunity to combine all medical, psycho-social and vocational rehabilitation services under one national contract for consistent, standardized and timely services.
-These updates will improve services for Veterans and their families and better support our Case Managers.
+These updates will improve services for Veterans and their families and offer better support to Case Managers.

 Q2.
 How are services changing?

-Beginning in November 2022, all medical, psycho-social and vocational assistance services will be administered by one national contractor, Partners in Canadian Veterans Rehabilitation Services (PCVRS).
-They will collaborate with VAC Case Managers and health professionals to deliver personalized rehabilitation services to Veterans and their families.
+Beginning in November 2022, all medical, psycho-social and vocational assistance services are administered by one national contractor, Partners in Canadian Veterans Rehabilitation Services (PCVRS).
+They collaborate with VAC Case Managers and health professionals to deliver personalized rehabilitation services to Veterans and their families.

 Q3.
 What is staying the same?

-Medavie Blue Cross, under the Federal Health Claims Processing Services Contract, will continue to administer all Programs of Choice within our Healthcare Benefit Program.
-Updates will only impact services that are provided for the Rehabilitation Services and Vocational Assistance Program.
+Medavie Blue Cross, under the Federal Health Claims Processing Services Contract, continues to administer all Programs of Choice within our Healthcare Benefit Program.
+Updates only impact services for the Rehabilitation Services and Vocational Assistance Program.

 Q4.
-Who is Partners in Canadian Veterans Rehabilitation Services and what is their role?
+What is Partners in Canadian Veterans Rehabilitation Services and what is its role?

 Partners in Canadian Veterans Rehabilitation Services (PCVRS) is a partnership between Lifemark Health Group and WCG International Consultants LTD. They bring international best practices and new rehabilitation techniques to our Rehabilitation Services and Vocational Assistance Program.
 PCVRS will collaborate with our Case Managers and existing providers to deliver personalized rehabilitation services to Veterans and their families.